jeremytammik/tbc/a/1985_refinters_link.md

 families from within Inventor.
 This is a post about using the API to write applications for our own needs, so

-That seems like a pretty specific quote to me.
+This answer seems to include a pretty specific quote.
-Repeating the same prompt over produces completely different results each time.
+I repeated the same prompt several times.
+The result was completely different for each, and each sounded as if taken from some specific source document.

 <center>
 <img src="img/dalai_llama.png" alt="Dalai LLaMa" title="Dalai LLaMa" width="600"/> <!-- Pixel Height: 821, Pixel Width: 1,000 -->
 </center>

-It does not seem to be as fine-tuned, well-managed and creative as ChatGPT (cf. [below](#6)), but seems like a fun, useful and quite impressive thing to have installed locally on my own system.
+LLaMa does not seem to be as fine-tuned, well-managed and creative as ChatGPT (cf. [below](#6)), but seems like a fun, useful and very impressive thing to have installed locally on my own system.

 ####<a name="6"></a> ChatGPT Invented a Game &ndash; Creative?